Sindhu1304/Health_Insurance-Analysis/README.md

 **Tools Used:** Power BI, Excel
 **Domain:** Health Insurance | Claims Analytics

-Problem Statement

-Many health insurance users start but do not complete claim submissions.
-The goal of this project is to simulate product analytics workflows—identifying drop-offs, segmenting user behaviors, and proposing improvements to increase claim completion rates.
+**Objective:**
+Simulate a real-world health insurance claim process and analyze user behavior across key product flows — from claim initiation to final approval or rejection.
+The goal is to identify:

+Funnel drop-offs,

+Friction points in submission methods,

+Segments with higher denial rates,

+Product improvements to optimize the user journey.

 #### 📊 Business Objective: